Robust Bayes-Like Estimation: Rho-Bayes estimation: Upper bounds for

 \subsection{Examples}

-For illustration, we provide the following examples in density estimation.
-These examples involve parametric models indexed by a subset of some Euclidean space and we use on our models the $\sigma$-algebra induced by the Borel one on this space. \begin{prop} Let $(g_{j})_{1\le j\le J}$ be $J\ge 1$ real-valued functions on a set $\sX$.
-If the elements $t$ of the model $\overline{S}$ are of the form
+We provide below examples of parametric models indexed by some subset $\bs{\Theta}$ of a Euclidean space putting on our models the $\sigma$-algebra induced by the Borel one on $\bs{\Theta}$.
+Since our results are in terms of VC-dimensions, they hold for all submodels of those described below.